garengh4/create-react-app/README.md

 How do we create a store?
 `export let appStore = createStore(appReducer);`
-- we have the store created
+- we have the store created; it has reducers inside; has initial state inside, and the reducers know WHAT TO DO WHEN specific "actions" are dispatched

+How about components having access to `store.getState()` and `store.dispatch(someActtion)` mettthods?
+- a utility component called "Provider" from tthe 'react-redux' library helps us; we have to surround out componenttst with this utility component

+In react project, do:
+- `npm i redux`
+- `npm i react-redux`
+- `npm i redux-thunk`

 Next we need to Provide the store to our components so they can listen to STATE CHANGES and update accordingly and also DISPATCH ACTIONS:
 - the dispatch method is available on the store

-React-redux library provides a component called >>>>>>>>>>>
+React-redux library provides a component called "Provider" => let us surround our app with this component so ALL OF OUR COMPONENTS CAN ACCESS THE STORE

-How to access the store's STATE and DISPATCH FUNCTION from our components.
+Next, we show to access the store's STATE and DISPATCH FUNCTION from our components.
 Our components need to dispatch actions and copy some state from App State.

 Easiest way is to use HOOKS available for each:
 - `let dispatch = useDispatch();`